-Stony Brook University Hospital and Medical Center at operates a self-contained thirty-bed unit designed for adult patients, including geriatric patients, with a variety of psychiatric and behavioral problems, including depression, manic depressive illness, schizophrenia, as well as severe anxiety disorders.
+Stony Brook University Hospital operates a self-contained thirty-bed unit designed for adult patients, including geriatric patients, with a variety of psychiatric and behavioral problems, including depression, manic depressive illness, schizophrenia, as well as severe anxiety disorders.
 Most patients are admitted to this unit via the Comprehensive Psychiatric Emergency Program [CPEP], or are referred from the psychiatric consultation service in the general hospital.

 Every patient is cared for by a multi-disciplinary team of qualified health care practitioners consisting of attending and resident psychiatrists, psychiatric nurses, mental health technicians, occupational therapists, activity therapists, and social workers.
 As we are a teaching hospital, patients may be in contact with students training in various health professions such as medicine, nursing, social work, psychology, as well as occupational, music, and recreational therapies who occasionally assist in assessment and treatment.
 The nursing staff is available 24 hours a day for one-to-one support and counseling.

 Successful treatment begins with a complete and accurate assessment, which leads to an individualized plan of treatment that will be most helpful and tailored to the specific needs of the individual.
 A complete medical evaluation including laboratory tests is done.
 If specific medical problems arise, consultation with other specialties in the hospital, such as internal medicine and neurology, will be made.

 The diagnosis and treatment plan are explained to the patient and family.
 We believe that treatment is ideally a cooperative effort uniting the patient, family members, and professional staff.
 Treatment commonly includes psychiatric medications.
 Such medications may be used to correct chemical imbalances, help regulate mood, or bring psychotic symptoms under control.
 Electroconvulsive therapy is available for patients with specific needs.